-Join Bob McGannon for an in-depth discussion in this video The action-oriented work style, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video The action-oriented work style, part of Project Management Foundations: Teams.

 Along the way, discover how to negotiate for key resources, appreciate and maximize individual working styles, use emotional intelligence to add a personal approach to your management style, and resolve conflict.